How many of you remember this book? Now, keep it mind while you read...

 If you're a big jerk, and said, “Yeah, yeah, I’ll read it later” and skipped it, then here’s a summary of the analogy:

+Each dog has a bathtub in which their stress fills or drains.
 Some dogs start with an empty bathtub and some dogs that are more anxious or unstable start with a partially filled bathtub.
 As stressors occur (dogs walking by, a loud noise, being yelled at, hurting yourself, anything perceived as upsetting), the bathtub fills a little bit more.
 If a dog has no pre-existing stress in his bathtub, then he can handle a lot of stressors before his stress runs over the top and he goes over threshold.
 If he is already starting with a half-filled bathtub, it only takes a few things to send that dog over threshold.
 Now, the greatest thing about this analogy is a bathtub isn’t like a bucket.
 You can’t just dump it out and start again.
 All dog’s stress drains differently.
 Some drain slow, some drain quicker, but for all dogs, once threshold has been reached, learning stops occurring and it’s going to take a good 24 hours or more for that dog’s stress levels to recede back to normal.
 Amazing, right?

 Here's an example of a typical walk with stacked stressors: Unbeknownst to you, your dog stepped on a pinecone on your daily walk so keeps leaning into your leg 'cause his foot hurts, but you fuss at him to stop, so he does, but his foot still hurts.
 Then, a dog runs up to his face and wasn't being nice at all, but he kept his cool and when you started walking again, he had to poop, but you kept walking, cause you thought he was just sniffing again, so he had to keep walking, too.
 And then, when he couldn't hold it any longer, he stopped to poop but it was on the sidewalk and he got choked cause you kept walking and then when you turned around, he got scared you'd be mad, and then a flock of geese flew overhead right as a dog walked by and looked in his direction, and he suddenly goes ballistic.
 Lots of stressors, not one of them is a huge deal, but allllll stacked up - BAM.
 Over threshold.

-If your dog goes over threshold, have the courage to say, “Ok, we’ll try again some other time” and go home.
-Forcing your dog to cope is unfair to your dog and can have drastic side effects, as well as some redirected behavior onto you.
+your dog to cope is unfair to your dog and can have drastic side effects, as

 Listen to your dog.
-If you don’t know how, find a local trainer who can help you.
-Your dog is trying to communicate with you - are you listening?
+If you don’t know how, find a local trainer who can help